EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

-Remedy: Any IoT deployment of actuators where syncronized state is important need to use confirmable messages and the client need to take appropriate actions when a response is not received and it loses information about the server's status.
+Remedy: Any IoT deployment of actuators where syncronized state is important need to use confirmable messages and the client need to take appropriate actions when a response is not received and it therefore loses information about the server's status.